1895 to the Present

 The Present …

-After 28 years of faithful service, the Reverend Dan Meiners, who was the current full-time pastor since 1986, retired from Bethany and from active pastoring on December 31, 2014.
-Including Pastor Meiners, the church has been served by 24 full-time pastors and three interim pastors.
+The Reverend Daniel Meiners was the full-time pastor here from 1986, retiring from Bethany and from active pastoring on December 31, 2014.
+Including Pastor Meiners, the church has been served by 24 full-time pastors and five interim pastors.
 From January-October 2015, we were blessed by the pulpit being filled by many excellent and godly men who preached God’s Word and continued our tradition of Bible-based preaching and teaching, for which the church family is deeply grateful.
 After conducting an intensive search, the Pastoral Search Committee recommended and the congregation approved the hiring of Reverend George A. Kohl as our Intentional Interim Pastor to lead the church through the process necessary to call a new, full-time pastor who meets the needs of the church and who can lead us into a new period of renewal and growth.
-We were blessed by his ministry and stewardship from the October 18, 2015 to April 16, 2016, when he accepted a new intentional interim ministry assignment at another church.
-Now Interim Pastor David K. Astolfi has joined us as the pastoral search actively seeks the full-time, permanent pastor to lead Bethany Baptist forward into its future as a godly influence in the greater Gardner community.
+We were blessed by his ministry and stewardship from the October 18, 2015 to April 16, 2017, when he accepted a new intentional interim ministry assignment at another church.
+Interim Pastor David K. Astolfi joined us in May 2017, while the pastoral search committee actively sought a full-time, permanent pastor to lead Bethany Baptist forward into its future as a godly influence in the greater Gardner community.
+That search was finally realized in 2018, when we called Pastor Ruben A. Cabrera, Sr. and his wife, Debbie, to join Bethany as the senior pastor on July 9, 2018.
+Read more here about Pastor Cabrera.

 Presently we hold Sunday Worship Services at 10:45 a.m., with Bible studies for all ages from 9:30-10:30 a.m.
-Jeremy and Jessica Walters are the Sunday School Co-Superintendents, overseeing the teachers who provide preschool and children’s church through adult Bible study curricula.
+The Christian Education Board oversees the teachers who provide preschool and children’s church through adult Bible study curricula.
 Read more about the Sunday School here.

-Tuesday evenings find the Prayer Fellowship group meeting at 7:00 p.m. in the 2nd floor lounge, led by the deacons and the pastor on a rotating basis.
+Tuesday evenings find the Prayer Fellowship group meeting at 7:00 p.m. in the 2nd floor lounge, led by the pastor.

-During the entire century we have been in existence, the church has been richly blessed with musical talent, including string bands and an orchestra that took part regularly in the evening services.
+During the entire time we have been in existence, the church has been richly blessed with musical talent, including string bands and an orchestra that took part regularly in the evening services.
 In the 50s, there was also a band.
 There have been senior and junior choirs to provide music in our worship services, and our music style is a blend of the traditional and the contemporary.
 We also praise God for the many groups and individuals who have been blessed with musical talents.
-Our current choir and music director is Deacon Ted Cushing; Diane Cushing, Brendon and Cathy MacKay, and Nan Sands share the role of Praise Leader.
+Our current choir and music director is Deacon Ted Cushing; Diane Cushing, Kathy MacKay, and Nan Sands share the rotating role of Worship Leader.

 Our Family Ministry team sponsors the annual Sweetheart Dinner around Valentines Day to celebrate the covenant of marriage and the Mid-Summerfest & Talent Fair in June (Mid-Summerfest is part of the church’s Swedish heritage).
 The church family’s many gifts and talents are showcased at this time, followed by an ice cream and strawberry social in Fellowship Hall.